 Foods prepared outside the home

 Australians spend around one third of their weekly household food budget on foods prepared outside the home.
-These include restaurant meals, fast food and takeaway.
-These foods are often high in fat, salt and sugar.
-High consumption of these foods may contribute to obesity, heart disease and other disorders.
+These include restaurant meals and takeaway foods.

-The foods sold by popular fast food and takeaway outlets, including fried chicken, hamburgers and hot chips (fries), are often high in saturated fats.
-These types of fats can cause high cholesterol levels and may cause health problems.
+The foods sold by popular takeaway outlets, including fried chicken, hamburgers and hot chips (fries), are often high in saturated fat, added sugars, added salt and kilojoules.

 - four slices of pizza supreme